Joyas/date-converter/README.md

 Description of this project
 -----------------

-This project is a Symfony2 bundle which allow to convert a date from a calendar to another.
+This project is a Symfony2 project (Can be used as a Symfony2 bundle) which allows to convert a date using a specific calendar to another date using a different calendar.
 For example from the Julian calendar to the gregorian one.
-After the installation, you can see a full description of this application on the route /documentation, and also all the convertion which are working.
+After the installation, you can see a full description of this application on the route /documentation, and also all the convertions which are working.
+(You can see the html page of this documentation in /src/TH/DateConverter/Bundle/Resources/views/Documentation/index.html)

 Install this project: global explanations
 -----------------